Root50199/Uiscias/README.md

 I will update them here myself when I have time, but this is not a high priority for me right now.

 What each file does is listed in releases.
 If a mod pack contains multiple files the base folders for Evergreen and MaintenanceRequired contain readmes for the mod packs within them, otherwise the readmes are in the same folder as the single file mods.
+At some point I'll be reformatting how the source is laid out since right now it is more of the old data file style, rather than separate .it files.

+Feel free to open requests, if I feel it is something I can do and doesn’t go to0 far in changing how the game works I’ll look into it.
+Current  WIP is reducing and differentiating particle effects in bri.
+Too much red on red on red.

 Credits:
 DDtimer was originally seen here https://erinn.world/forum.php?mod=viewthread&tid=23207&extra=&page=1